This section is dedicated to all existing methods of rolling back or backing up your VMs in Xen Orchestra.

 PATH TO BACKUP is only needed if you have subfolders in your share.

 This is for advanced users.
-Using local XOA filesystem without extra mount/disk will use the default system disk of XOA.
+Using the local XOA filesystem without extra mounts/disks will use the default system disk of XOA.

-If you need to mount an unsupported store, you could always do it manually:
+If you need to mount an unsupported store (FTP for example), you can always do it manually:

-- mount your store inside XOA manually, e.g in
+- mount your remote store inside the XOA filesystem manually, e.g in

 - in the web interface, select a "local" store and point it to your